stewart-lab/scRNAseq_downstream/README.md

 ```
 conda activate scRNAseq_best
 ```
-Next, change the working directory and directories where your seurat objects are (for both human and pig) in the .Rmd file.
+Next, change the working directory, the GitHub directory with this repository, and directories where your seurat objects are (for both human and pig) in the .Rmd file.
 Also update where the metadata files are for both human and pig (included in the data/ folder).

 Variables:
 ```
 WD <- working directory
+GIT_DIR <- Github directory for Gamm_scRNAseq
 METADATA_REF <- metadata for reference
 METADATA_GAMM <- metadata for gamm data
 ```